DigitalPhi/MoralPsychology/docs/assessment.md

 - Writing exercises for bringing literary techniques into the rational order of a philosophical essay writing [pdf](https://www.dropbox.com/s/gcimmgp65wcrfs4/writing_exercises_adv.pdf?dl=0)

-- Examples of excellent work done in other iterations of the module [pdf](https://www.dropbox.com/s/c1c5ykhzsxdpyys/moralpsych_sample_essay.pdf?dl=0)
+- Example of excellent work done in other iterations of the module [pdf](https://www.dropbox.com/s/c1c5ykhzsxdpyys/moralpsych_sample_essay.pdf?dl=0)

 <!-- link to folder with 'Dissolving the paradox of grief' and eventually others -->